 Yellow: the most famous one, the maillot jaune, it is awarded to the rider with the shortest overall time for all the stages added together, the rider who has covered the course faster than anyone else.
 First awarded in 1919, it is yellow because the race was organised by the newspaper L’Auto which was printed on yellow paper.
 Today it is sponsored by LCL, a bank.
-New for 2015 is the use of time bonuses of 10-6-4 seconds for the finish of each stage except the time trials.
+There are time bonuses of 10-6-4 seconds for the finish of each stage except the time trials.

 Green: the points jersey, which tends to reward the sprinters.
 Points are awarded at the finish line and at one intermediate point in the stage and the rider with the most points wears the jersey.
-The allocation has been tweaked to reward the stage winners, for more on this see May’s Tour de France Points Competition Scale Revealed.
 It is sponsored by Skoda, a car company

 - Flat stages / Coefficient 1: 50-30-20-18-16-14-12-10-8-7-6-5-4-3 and 2 points for the first 15 riders to finish